gchiu/8thelper/README.md

 ## Running

-Before build, you must install 8th to run the program:
+you must install 8th to run the program.

+Before build, you should running the program by 8th:

 $ 8th helper.8th

-After build, you can execute it directlly at command prompt, need not install 8th.
+After build, you can execute it directlly at command prompt.

 $ 8thelper